ramathiyagu123/ace-mongodb/README.md

 ![A screenshot of a cell phone Description automatically generated](./myMediaFolder/media/image34.png)

 6\.
-Open setdbparms.txt and add following:
+Open setdbparms.txt and add the following:
-leave the text "thisispwdfortruststore" as it is.
-That is the placeholder

 ```
 kafka::KAFKA token <api_key>
 IntSvr::truststorePass thisispwdfortruststore password
 ```
+- Make sure you keep the text "thisispwdfortruststore" exactly how it is mentioned above.
+The text "thisispwdfortruststore" is a placeholder.
+Since we are using truststore certificate we don't need to pass in username so instead we are using random text as a placeholder.

 ![A screenshot of a cell phone Description automatically generated](./myMediaFolder/media/image35.png)